.png)

 Juggling multiple payment methods, acquirers, and security measures often requires advanced systems and payment expertise that you might not have.

-This is where we come in.
-Primer simplifies the process by providing a unified payment infrastructure platform that automates and optimizes these tasks for merchants, enabling them to maximize authorization success without the manual burden.
+This is where Primer comes in, by providing a unified payment infrastructure platform that automates and optimizes these tasks, and helps maximize authorization success without the manual burden.

-Here are four ways Primer can help you improve your authorization rates:
+Here are four ways Primer can help you improve your payment authorization rates:

-1. Maximize approvals with intelligent transaction routing and fallbacks across multiple acquirers
+1. Maximize approvals with intelligent routing and automated fallbacks

-One key way to improve authorization rates is to route transactions to the best-performing acquirers.
-However, doing this manually can be complex and resource-intensive.
-It requires setting up custom logic, managing multiple acquirer integrations, and continuously analyzing performance across regions.
+Routing transactions to the best-performing acquirers is one of the most effective ways to improve authorization rates.
+However, doing this manually requires setting up custom logic, managing multiple acquirer integrations, and continuously analyzing performance across regions.

 Of course, optimizing payments doesn’t stop at initial routing.
 A payment decline can easily lead to lost revenue without an automated fallback mechanism.
-But manually setting up fallbacks can be highly complex: It requires you to establish retry logic, manage PSP integrations, and interpret decline codes—mistakes here could even result in fines from card schemes.
+But manually setting up fallbacks requires you to establish retry logic, manage PSP integrations, and interpret decline codes.
+Errors could lead to unnecessary retries and even scheme penalties.

-Primer eliminates fallback complexity by mapping and standardizing decline codes across all PSPs to automatically soft declined payments through the most suitable fallback processor.
-For instance, if your primary acquirer declines a customer’s transaction in Portugal, Primer will instantly reroute the payment to your chosen secondary acquirer—boosting your chances of securing authorization without manual intervention.
+Primer eliminates fallback complexity by standardizing decline codes across all PSPs to automatically reattempt soft declined payments through the most suitable fallback processor.
+For instance, if your primary acquirer declines a transaction in Portugal, Primer will instantly reroute the payment to your chosen secondary acquirer toboost your chances of securing authorization without manual intervention.

-These automated fallbacks can lead you to recover a significant amount of revenue.
-For instance, Banxa, a global leader in crypto infrastructure, achieved a 22% success rate uplift and recovered $7 million in revenue in 2024 using Primer’s native fallback functionality.
+These automated fallbacks protect a significant amount of revenue.
+Banxa, a global leader in crypto infrastructure, achieved a 22% success rate uplift and recovered $7 million in revenue using Primer’s automated fallback functionality.

-For many businesses, failed 3D Secure (3DS) checks are a leading cause of failed authorizations and subsequently, lost revenue.
-Primer helps you avoid this with adaptive 3DS implementation, which balances security and a smooth user experience.
+Failed 3DS checks are a leading cause of lower authorizations and lost revenue.
+Primer helps you with adaptive 3DS implementation, which balances security with a smooth user experience.

 For instance, say your customer in Europe is making a high-value purchase.
-Primer would analyze this data and determine which processor is most likely to succeed: reducing the chances of failure.
+Primer would analyze this data and determine which processor is most likely to succeed.

-If a payment failure does occur, Primer will automatically retry the transaction through a different processor without requiring the customer to authenticate again.
+Because Primer triggers 3DS before routing the transaction, even if a payment fails, we can automatically retry the transaction through a different processor without requiring the customer to authenticate again.

-3. Minimize declines and maintain recurring payments with automated network tokenization
+3. Reduce declines and protect recurring payments with automated network tokenization

 Network tokenization is a powerful tool for boosting payment authorization rates, and with Primer, it’s an automated, hassle-free solution.